Prasanna38430/ML-Based-Diabetes-Prediction-System/README.md

 The project aims to:

-- Allow users to make on-demand predictions via a **Streamlit** web interface.
+- Allow users to make on-demand predictions and Fetch Past predictions via a **Streamlit** web interface.
 - Expose a machine learning model via **FastAPI**.
-- Store predictions and data quality information in a **PostgreSQL** database.
+- Store predictions in a **PostgreSQL** database.
-- Schedule and run ingestion pipeline, and prediction jobs using **Apache Airflow**.
+- Schedule and run Ingestion pipeline, and prediction jobs using **Apache Airflow**.

 ### Components